manuelstofer/koboldmaki/Readme.md

 document.body.appendChild(makiAlert.el);
 ```

-Koboldmaki provides a $ method that can query for DOM inside the views root node
+Koboldmaki provides a $ method that can query for DOM inside the view's root node
 using component/query.
 The $ method does not return any nodes that belong
 to a nested sub view.